-This Product Quality Plan is a template delivered to you instantly in MS Word format with California-compliant placeholder text.
+This Product Quality Plan is a template delivered to you instantly in MS Excel format with California-compliant placeholder text.
 Our supplied placeholder answers have been proven successful in previous California cannabis application submissions.
-This Department of Cannabis Control (DCC) document is required for Manufacturing license applicants.
+This Department of Cannabis Control (DCC) cannabis product quality plan is required for Manufacturing license applicants (not dispensary, distributors, growers).

 Got a question?
 Contact Jennifer Martin.

 Plans are non-refundable, but you can view the whole thing before you buy via screen share.

 The State of California defines a cannabis product quality plan (§ 40253) as such:

 The product quality plan shall address the hazards associated with the premises or the manufacturing process that, if not properly mitigated, may cause the product to be adulterated or misbranded, or may cause the product to fail laboratory testing or quality assurance review.